digitranslab/jumpstart/docs/docs/data-sources/postgresql.md

 title: PostgreSQL
 ---

-ToolJet has the capability to connect to PostgreSQL databases for data retrieval and modification.
+JumpStart has the capability to connect to PostgreSQL databases for data retrieval and modification.

 <div style={{paddingTop:'24px'}}>

 ## Establishing a Connection

-To establish a connection with the PostgreSQL data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the ToolJet dashboard and choose PostgreSQL as the data source.
+To establish a connection with the PostgreSQL data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the JumpStart dashboard and choose PostgreSQL as the data source.

-ToolJet offers two connection types to connect to your PostgreSQL database:
+JumpStart offers two connection types to connect to your PostgreSQL database:

 - **[Manual connection](#manual-connection)**
 - **[Connection string](#connection-string)**